 Running and Cortisol Levels: What You Need To Know

 Whether you realize it or not, serious training affects your hormonal (or endocrine) system.
-And while the role of some hormones, like insulin, is generally more well known and better understood by the general public than others, each of these impacts are important.
+And while the role of some hormones, like insulin, is generally more well known and better understood by the general public than others, each of these impacts is important.
+Here you can learn more on running and cortisol levels, how does it affect your health and how to be more aware of it.

 One of the lesser known, but very important, components of the endocrine system, is cortisol.
 Generally perceived in a negative light as a result of its association with stress and potential weight gain, this hormone actually plays a vital role in helping your body increase its physical fitness.
 So here’s everything you need to know about the link between cortisol and running.